PointTaken/knowledge-sharing/Cheat sheet/working-with-git-a-survivors-guide.md

 git is best, no protest.

-However, if you mess things up, you may come to envy Putin and his situation in Ukraine.

 In order to avoid merge conflicts and the messy job of cleaning up such conflicts, I have some rules that I use:

 Main rules: